California's 10 Best Places to Visit in the Fall

 Since food waste is getting the attention it deserves, it’s time we all made a collective effort to reduce and prevent it.
 While many people experience food insecurity, food waste is still a major part of the waste stream.

-Thankfully, there are a variety of ways to reduce food waste that we can incorporate into our lifestyles.
+Thankfully, there are a variety of ways to reduce food waste to incorporate into our lifestyles.
 From the home to the workplace and even in restaurants, reducing food loss and waste is something everyone can get involved in.

 With the farm-to-table movement taking over, Californians are looking for more ways to live more sustainably.
 But there’s always room for improvement.
 Food is wasted at every point in the food chain—farms, fishing boats, stores, restaurants, and everything in between.